bestDvlpr/logistics-new/README.md

-# Logistics
+# logistics
-This application was generated using JHipster 4.0.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.0.2](https://jhipster.github.io/documentation-archive/v4.0.2).
+This application was generated using JHipster 4.5.5, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.5.5](https://jhipster.github.io/documentation-archive/v4.5.5).

 This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.